-RETURN OF TITLE IV FUNDS POLICY
+RETURN OF TITLE IV FUNDS POLICY This section has been revised.
+See addendum # 6.

 If a student withdraws from the College and the student received Title IV Federal Student Aid (FSA) assistance during the period (the specific term, quarter, or payment period for which the Return to Title IV refund must be calculated), the College must determine the amount of Title IV funds a student has earned at the time of withdrawal using the Return of Title IV (R2T4) funds formula.
 The Title IV FSA program rules may require a return to the Federal government of all, or a portion of, the amounts disbursed during the term.
 The amount of FSA assistance earned by a student is based upon the amount in one of the following formulas.
 Students should consult their Financial Aid officer regarding their program's specific measurements.